 Skypark at Santa’s Village

 Want to see Santa ice skate?
-Apparently he’s very good on the rink (according to social media), and you can find him here at the holidays, along with a ton of family fun – and snow.
+Apparently, he’s very good on the rink, according to social media, and you can find him there during the holidays, along with a ton of family fun — and snow.

 Snow Valley Mountain Resort Snow Play Area — Running Springs

-Keep checking the website, because dates for the beginning of Snow Play at Snow Valley will be posted soon!
+Keep checking the website, because dates for the beginning of snow play at Snow Valley will be posted soon!
 Snow Valley is described as the “region’s best beginner terrain” and boasts “Southern California’s only chairlift serviced sledding area.”
-Additionally, Snow Valley’s Learning Centers offers lessons for the entire family – all ages and ability levels.
+Additionally, Snow Valley’s Learning Center offers lessons for the entire family — of all ages and ability levels.
 Check the website for prices and more details.